Officer & Staff Benefits

 Learning & Development

-There are opportunities to apply for supported study for those who wish to gain additional qualifications.
 We encourage everyone to realise their full potential and will support you to achieve your goals.

 We place a great deal of importance on the wellbeing of our officers and staff.
 TVP has a number of professional departments providing help and support including Occupational Health, Physical Development Services and our Welfare team.